 - Slip-and-fall injuries

-- Repetitive motion and strain injuries (such as carpal tunnel and cubital tunnel syndrome)
+- Repetitive motion and strain injuries (such as carpal tunnel syndrome)

 - Workplace assault